Lombardy: Symbols

+Society

 Cuisine

+Lombard cuisine is the style of cooking in the Northern Italian region of Lombardy.
+The historical events of its provinces and the diversity of its territories resulted in a varied culinary tradition.
+First courses in Lombard cuisine range from risottos to soups and stuffed pasta (in broth or not), and a large choice of second-course meat or fish dishes, due to the many lakes and rivers of Lombardy.

+The cuisine of the various Lombardy provinces can be united by the following traits: prevalence of rice and stuffed pasta over dry pasta, both butter and olive oil for cooking, dishes cooked for a long time, as well as the widespread use of pork, milk and dairy products, and egg-based preparations; to which is added the consumption of polenta, common to the whole Northern Italy.

 Rice is popular in Lombardy; the region is the largest in Europe for rice production and in particular the province of Pavia, where over 84000 ha are cultivated.
 Rice is often used in soups and risotti, such as "risotto alla milanese", with saffron.
 In Monza, a popular recipe adds pieces of sausages to the risotto, while in Pavia they eat Carthusian risotto, according to the legend created by the monks of the Certosa, which is based on crayfish, carrots and onions.
-They also eat risotto with eye beans, and a version with sausage and bonarda, and risotto with common hops (ürtis in pavese dialect).
+They also eat risotto with eye beans, a version with sausage and bonarda, and risotto with common hops (ürtis in Pavese dialect).
 Polenta is common throughout the region.

 Regional cheeses include Robiola, Crescenza, Taleggio, Gorgonzola and Grana Padano.
 Butter and cream are used.
-Single pot dishes, which take little work to prepare, are popular.
+Single-pot dishes, which take little work to prepare, are popular.
 Common types of pasta include Casoncelli in Brescia and Bergamo and Pizzoccheri in Valtellina.
 In Mantua, festivals feature tortelli di zucca (ravioli with pumpkin filling) accompanied by melted butter and followed by turkey stuffed with chicken or other stewed meats.
 Among typical regional desserts is Nocciolini di Canzo—dry biscuits.
+Common in the whole Insubria area are bruscitti, originating from Altomilanese, which consist of a braised meat dish cut very thin and cooked in wine and fennel seeds, historically obtained by stripping leftover meat.